 First things first, you are partly (if not wholly) responsible for a customer cancelling.
 Either the customer wasn’t able to see the value of your service or the customer wasn’t the right match for your service.
 Whatever the reason for the churn, you must take responsibility for your part.

 I know it sucks to admit that you’re in the wrong, but there’s a silver lining.
-If you’re the reason why your customers are cancelling, you can also be the reason why they stay.
+If you’re the reason why your customers are cancelling in the first place, you can also be the reason why they stay.

 Take inventory.
 How have your actions (or inaction) contributed to customer churn?